-We estimate that based on current plans and assumptions, that our available cash will be insufficient to satisfy our cash requirements under our present operating expectations through cash available under our Credit Line and sales of equity through our Sales Agreement.
-Under the Line of Credit, the Company received a loan from the Lender of \$750,000 in March 2023.
-Other than funds received from the sale of our equity and advances from our related party, and cash resource generating from our operations, we presently have no other significant alternative source of working capital.
+We estimate that based on current plans and assumptions, that our available cash will be insufficient to satisfy our cash requirements under our present operating expectations through cash flow provided by operations, and cash available under our ATM and lending facilities and sales of equity.
+Other than funds received as described above and cash resource generating from our operations, we presently have no other significant alternative source of working capital.
 We have used these funds to fund our operating expenses, pay our obligations and grow our company.
 We will need to raise significant additional capital to fund our operations and to provide working capital for our ongoing operations and obligations.
 Therefore, our future operation is dependent on our ability to secure additional financing.
 Financing transactions may include the issuance of equity or debt securities, obtaining credit facilities, or other financing mechanisms.
 However, the trading price of our common stock and a downturn in the U.S. equity and debt markets could make it more difficult to obtain financing through the issuance of equity or debt securities.
 Even if we are able to raise the funds required, it is possible that we could incur unexpected costs and expenses or experience unexpected cash requirements that would force us to seek alternative financing.
 Furthermore, if we issue additional equity or debt securities, stockholders may experience additional dilution or the new equity securities may have rights, preferences or privileges senior to those of existing holders of our common stock.
 The inability to obtain additional capital may restrict our ability to grow and may reduce our ability to continue to conduct business operations.
 If we are unable to obtain additional financing, we will be required to cease our operations.
 To date, we have not considered this alternative, nor do we view it as a likely occurrence.